ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ## 1 - Edit the nginx load balancing configuration file
 * Open a terminal
-* Clone this git project
+* Clone this git project with this command

 ```
 git clone https://github.com/ibm-cloud-architecture/refarch-cloudnative-nginx